 Do Controllers Have More Control Over Their Lives?

 I believe there is a significant link between control and addiction.
 Irrespective of what comes first, I seriously doubt that addicts gain more control over their lives by being controlling.
 In fact, in Losing Control, Finding Serenity: How the Need to Control Hurts Us and How to Let It Go, I demonstrate through true stories that the best way you can gain control of your life—to the extent that you ever can—is by losing or letting go of control.
 Many believe it to be the first step in personal recovery.

 And I believe the contrary also to be true:

 The more you try to control your life, the more out of control your life becomes!

-Indeed, this belief is a cornerstone of the widely attended Al-Anon Twelve Step Program, where the harms of control are examined and ways of letting go of it shared.
+Indeed, this belief is a cornerstone of the widely attended Al-Anon Twelve Step Program for personal recovery, where the harms of control are examined and ways of letting go of it shared.

 This conclusion is readily apparent if you consider that life’s natural currents are unpredictable and have a constantly moving, ever-changing ebb and flow.
 Some people refer to this as Life’s Impermanence.
 Things never remain the same.
 As such, life (and people) can’t be controlled and trying to do so is akin to gripping a rapidly moving conveyor built: you will either get burned or dragged along.